Evan-Kim2028/hypermanager-py/README.md

 # hypermanager-py
 `hypermanager-py` is an orchestration manager built ontop of the [hypersync python client](https://github.com/enviodev/hypersync-client-python).
-It is designed to manage block, transaction, and log queries across multiple envio-indexed chains.
+It makes cross-chain log queries easy to manage and works with blocks and transactions data as well.

 ## Installation